Alex Cejka wins Regions Tradition playoff over Stricker - WTMJ

 AP Sports Writer

-BIRMINGHAM, Ala.
-(AP) — Alex Cejka won the Regions Tradition on Sunday in only his third PGA Tour Champions start, beating defending champion Steve Stricker with a birdie on the first hole of a playoff.

-A childhood refugee from communist Czechlosovokia (now the Czech Republic), the 50-year-old Cejka made a 14-foot birdie putt on No. 18 and Stricker missed a 9-footer with a chance to extend the playoff at Greystone Golf & Country Club.
+A childhood refugee from communist Czechlosovokia, the 50-year-old Cejka made a 10-foot birdie putt on No. 18 and Stricker missed an 8-footer with a chance to extend the playoff at Greystone Golf & Country Club.

 Cejka had turned a three-stroke deficit into a two-shot lead over the final nine holes for a 5-under 67.
 His winning putt was from a similar spot to the one Stricker made for birdie in regulation to force the playoff.